Gwent County Council Homes

 The administrative county of Gwent was created in 1974 as part of a local government reorganisation in England and Wales.
 Gwent incorporated the existing county of Monmouthshire and county borough of Newport.
 The Gwent County Council's social services department took over the management of children's homes previously run by the Monmouthshire County Council and Newport Borough Council.

 Following a further reorganisation in 1996, Gwent was abolished and its local government was divided among a number of new administrations: Monmouthshire (covering the eastern portion of the historic county), the City of Newport, and the County Boroughs of Blaenau Gwent, Torfaen, and Caerphilly (part of which came from Mid-Glamorgan).

-Composite list of children's establishments run (at some time in their history) by Gwent County Council.
+Children's establishments run at some time in their history by Gwent County Council.

 - The Elms, Belmont Road, Abergavenny

 - Family Group Home, 65 Montclaire Avenue, Blackwood

 - Family Group Home, Bryntirion, 29 Lilian Road, Blackwood

 - Family Group Home, 30 Herbert Road, Caldicot

 - Family Group Home, 2 Shelley Green, Penywaun, Cwmbran

 - Ty Plant, 6 Gorsedd Close, Garnlyddan, Ebbw Vale